Build approval flows with Nuvouch.

 Integrating Nuvouch follows one simple pattern:

-1. Link the user once if you plan to target approvals by business subject.
+1. Link the user once if you need a durable subject record.

 2. Create an approval request from your server.